 Price plans start at the $29 per month per device Starter plan, which is limited to 100 products.
 That's too few products for many businesses, but it might be a good fit for a food truck with a smaller, set menu.
 Other plans include Standard, for $69 per month for the first device and $29 per month for each additional device, and Premium, for $99 per month for the first device and $29 per month for each additional device.

-Talech isn't bad in many of our research areas, but doesn't excell in them, either.
-It's good for small businesses (although Square is better), it has okay pricing (although Zettle, Square, and Clover beat it), and it has great support options, netting a 4/5, which is on par with Zettle, Square, and Epos Now.
+Talech isn't bad in many of our research areas, but doesn't excel in them, either.
+It's good for small businesses (although Square is better), it has okay pricing (although Zettle, Square, and Clover beat it), and offers support 24/7 by phone, so we gave it a customer support score of 4/5 which is on par with Zettle, Square, and Epos Now.
 In other words, it's a jack-of-all-trades, but master of none.
 But hey, it's easy to use.

 Any POS system must be able to track sales, inventory, and employees, and the best ones also manage analytics, reports, and marketing.
 When it comes to food trucks, however, a POS system must handle certain tasks: